San José State University

 Additional Information

-All assignments in this course should be submitted in APA format.
+APA format is preferred.
 The writing requirement is described above.

 Course Schedule